 Identity management is the process of managing the security life cycle for network entities in an organization, and most commonly refers to the management of an organization's application users.
-Oracle Identity Management is an integrated infrastructure that Oracle products use for distributed security.
+Oracle Identity Management is an integrated infrastructure that Oracle products use for centralized security in a complex multi-application or distributed processing environment.
 The Oracle Identity Management infrastructure includes the following components:

-- Oracle Application Server Single Sign-On - Oracle Internet Directory and its components

-Oracle Application Server Certificate Authority
+- Oracle Application Server Single Sign-On - Oracle Internet Directory and its components - Oracle Application Server Certificate Authority